6.6K Views 1 year ago

 Every year in the U.S., in the weeks after Easter, thousands of unwanted baby rabbits and chicks are dropped off at animal shelters or worse — dumped out in the wild to fend for themselves.
 Why?
 Because parents thought it was a good idea to give their child a pet they know nothing about and the child has grown disinterested.
 Most of these animals are purchased on a whim from pet stores or breeders when parents see how cute they are — “This bunny will be a great Easter present for little Billy!”

 When someone gives up a gifted pet, any pet, such as an Easter rabbit, they are contributing to animal shelter overcrowding.
-When shelters cannot adopt out all those rabbits into loving homes or place with rescues, they are euthanized.
+When shelters cannot adopt out all those rabbits into loving homes or places with rescues, they are euthanized.
 Or you have signed its death warrant if you release a domesticated rabbit into the wild.
 They are prey animals and will not last long having to fend for themselves.
 Don’t be a part of the problem!

 Why is it not a good idea to give a bunny to your child as an Easter gift?
 Here’s why: